seanywang0408/Crawling-CV-Conference-Papers/README.md

 ```
 pip install selenium, slugify
 ```
-Besides, downlowd [chromedriver.exe](https://chromedriver.chromium.org/downloads) from the link to any local path you favour.
+Besides, based on the browser you use (Chrome or Edge), downlowd [chromedriver.exe](https://chromedriver.chromium.org/downloads) or [edgedriver.exe](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) from the link to any local path you favour.

 ## Usage